mapninja/Earthsys144/week02/01_TURN_IN_data_creation_in_qgis.md

 Counted 37 individual trees ranging from approximately 5-15m crown diameter.
 High confidence in accuracy of delineations.
 ```

+> **Why include notes and metadata?** Spatial data without context is much less useful.
+The map layout is not just a decorative final step.
+It documents what was created, by whom, under what conditions, and with what level of confidence.

 ### Step 18: Verify All Elements